-(a) any Operating Fee due under Section 9.1;
+(a) any Operating Fee due under Section 9.1; and

-(b) if applicable, the Availability Bonus or Availability Damages due in that Month for the Facility; and

-(c) if applicable, the Heat Rate Bonus or Heat Rate Damages due in that Month for the Facility; and

-(d) if applicable, the Budget Bonus or Budget Overrun due in that Month for the Facility; and

-(e) the Operating Expenses in that Month for the Facility.
+(b) the Operating Expenses in that Month for the Facility.

 8.5.
 Budget Reconciliation.
 As soon as practicable following the end of each Month, Operator shall provide Owner with a detailed reconciliation report which shall set forth (a) the difference between the total amount of all Actual Operating Expenses incurred during such Month and YTD for the Facility and the Budget for the Applicable Month and YTD for such Facility, (b) the actual amount incurred for each line item in and the amount of each line item in the Budget for the Facility in that Month and YTD, and (c) the reasons for such deviations.
-In Operator’s final Billing Report submitted after the Expiration Date, Operator shall set forth a final reconciliation of the items described in this Section 8.5 and any other items due or payable under this Agreement.
+In Operator’s final Billing Report submitted after the Expiration Time, Operator shall set forth a final reconciliation of the items described in this Section 8.5 and any other items due or payable under this Agreement.

 8.6.
 Taxes.
 If any Tax is chargeable to Operator in respect of Operating Expenses, including the supply of goods and services hereunder to or by Operator, Operator shall pay such Tax directly to the appropriate Government Authority and Operator agrees that such Tax is included in the Budget.
 Operator shall, following consultation with Owner’s Representative, apply for any exemption available to it in respect of any Tax payable by Operator.
 Operator shall be responsible for the payment of all income tax assessed or based upon the income of Operator or any Subcontractor.